 Once you’ve mastered these exercises, you should feel more confident about using the mace in unique ways.
 This includes rotational exercises like the mace 360, a must-master before you can move on to other, more advanced drills.

-Keep these cues in mind when doing the mace 360 for the first time:
+Keep the below seven steps in mind when doing the mace 360 for the first time.

 - Stand with the feet hip-distance apart and holding the mace vertically in front of you